Chart Color Schemes

 AreaSearch assessment positions Constitution Hill ahead of most Australian regions for employment performance

-Constitution Hill has an educated workforce with professional services well represented.
-Its unemployment rate is 3.0%, lower than Greater Sydney's 4.2%.
+Constitution Hill has an educated workforce with significant professional services representation.
+Its unemployment rate was 3.0% in the past year, lower than Greater Sydney's 4.2%.
+Employment growth was estimated at 3.2% over the same period.

-The area specializes in health care & social assistance, with an employment share 1.3 times the regional level.
-However, professional & technical services are underrepresented at 8.9%, compared to Greater Sydney's 11.5%.
-Limited local employment opportunities are suggested by Census data comparing working population and resident population.
-From September 2024 to September 2025, employment increased by 3.1% while labour force rose by 3.7%, raising the unemployment rate by 0.6 percentage points.
-In contrast, Greater Sydney's employment grew by 2.1% with a 0.2 percentage point rise in unemployment.
-Statewide, NSW employment contracted by 0.03% from November 25 to May 25, losing 2,260 jobs, with an unemployment rate of 3.9%.
-National forecasts project total employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Constitution Hill's employment mix suggests local employment could increase by 7.0% in five years and 14.4% in ten years, though this is a simple extrapolation for illustrative purposes.
+The area appears to offer limited local employment opportunities based on Census data.
+Between September 2024 and September 2025, employment increased by 3.2%, while the labour force grew by 3.7%, raising the unemployment rate by 0.5 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.1% and a 0.2 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Constitution Hill's employment mix suggests local employment could increase by 7.0% over five years and 14.4% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment